Build & Install a Rain Barrel

 A mobile, interactive exhibition on watersheds that educates and inspires good water stewardship in Southern California.

 The Water Shed travels to schools, special events, and festivals throughout Southern California, transforming into a fun, hands-on, and interactive experience that explores where water comes from, the daily decisions that effect our future supply, and how to be good water stewards.
-Visitors begin the experience by harvesting water through a series of pumps to better understand where our water comes from.
-Next, they journey through the shed and experience how our everyday choices affect our future water supply.
-Finally, visitors choose one or more ways to save water everyday.

 The Water Shed is a unique educational tool that we are happy to offer individuals of all ages, thanks to sponsorship by the Hurley H2O program.